Five-year housing land supply position statement (as at 01 April 2024)

 - clear relevant information about site viability, ownership constraints or infrastructure provision, such as successful participation in bids for large-scale infrastructure funding or other similar projects

 The Council contacted relevant developers, agents, landowners and applicants through the use of a site questionnaire.
-This was undertaken with a high level of scrutiny, having regard to deliverability intelligence gathered from past completed site questionnaires, and where relevant, deliverability recommendations provided by the planning inspector to confirm the Council's housing land supply in 2021 as part of the adoption of the Local Plan Part 2 (opens new window).
+This was undertaken with a high level of scrutiny, having regard to deliverability intelligence gathered from past completed site questionnaires, and where relevant, deliverability recommendations provided by the planning inspector to confirm the Council's housing land supply in 2021 as part of the adoption of the Local Plan Part 2.
 Other delivery assumptions used, such as likely site commencement dates and build out rates, are consistent with those listed earlier in this position statement, unless robustly justified intelligence from completed site proformas confirm alternative rates.

 Windfalls

-The NPPF (opens new window) (paragraph 70) states that an allowance for windfalls may be included in the five-year assessment where there is compelling evidence that they provide a reliable source of supply, having regard to the strategic housing land availability assessment, historic windfall rates and expected future trends.
+The NPPF (opens new window) (paragraph 75) states that an allowance for windfalls may be included in the five-year assessment where there is compelling evidence that they provide a reliable source of supply, having regard to the strategic housing land availability assessment, historic windfall rates and expected future trends.

 Windfalls make an important contribution to housing delivery in the borough providing a limited alternative supply of housing, often via certain changes of use, conversions, infill development, permitted development and affordable housing on rural exception sites etc.

 An analysis of past windfall completions of the type that would likely continue to be supported by policies in the Great Yarmouth Local Plan has been undertaken and follows on from the general approach which was justified and accepted by Independent Inspector during the examination of the Local Plan Part 2 (opens new window).
-This focused on windfall housing delivered since the start of the plan period (April 2023) and excluded:
+This focused on windfall housing delivered since the start of the plan period (April 2024) and excluded:

 - any housing completed on allocated sites;

-- any houses completed on major sites i.e. over ten dwellings, as such major sites would typically form the basis a potential housing allocation;
+- any houses completed on major sites i.e. over ten dwellings, as such major sites would typically form the basis a potential housing allocation

-In total, a windfall rate average of 92 dwellings per year has been calculated.
-This figure has then been revised down by 30% (to 68 windfall dwellings per year) to take in account any potential and unforeseen changes to national policy which might further limit the number of windfalls that may come forward.
+In total, a windfall rate average of 91 dwellings per year has been calculated.
+This figure has then been revised down by 30% (to 64 windfall dwellings per year) to take in account any potential and unforeseen changes to national policy which might further limit the number of windfalls that may come forward.

 To avoid double counting, no contributions from windfalls are identified in the first two years of the supply period, and a 25%, 50% and 100% windfall rate has been ascribed in years 3, 4 and 5 respectively.